 Sage essential oil is thus worth including in your aromatherapy sessions when you’re studying for a big test, preparing for an important presentation, or if you simply want to make sure that you’re taking care of your mind and mental health.
 After all, what’s there to lose in trying essential oils for brain health and improved thinking processes?

-Learn more about sage essential oil.
+Learn more about sage essential oil benefits.

 3. Lemon Essential Oil

 Lemon essential oil is perhaps best-known for its refreshing. invigorating, and cleansing scent.
 However, it can also help you pay attention to tasks and it can also help improve memory.